SauloAssisEngMec/mongodb-backup/README.md

 1 - Create an AWS Lambda Function: Write a Lambda function that uses the mongodump command to create a backup of your MongoDB database and then uploads the backup to S3 using the AWS SDK.

-2 - Set Up a CloudWatch Event Rule: Create a CloudWatch Event rule that triggers the Lambda function at the desired frequency (e.g., daily, weekly).
+2 - Set Up a CloudWatch Event Rule: Create a CloudWatch Event rule that triggers the Lambda function at the desired frequency (e.g., daily, weekly), like we did with crontab.

 3 - Configure IAM Roles: Ensure that the Lambda function has the necessary permissions to access MongoDB (if it's running on an EC2 instance) and to write to the S3 bucket.